-GHHI effectively channels funds private and public sources to deliver results for residents.
+GHHI effectively integrates funding from private and public sources to deliver results for low income residents.

 - Government innovation in service delivery and cost savings